Linear Regularizers Enforce the Strict Saddle Property: Exit Condition of

-\begin{corollary} If $\Lambda^+ \cap \Theta(p) = \emptyset$ then $\Psi(\partial\Theta(p)) = \emptyset$. \end{corollary}
+\begin{corollary} If $\Lambda^- \cap \Theta(p) = \Theta(p)$ then $\Psi(\Theta(p)) = \emptyset$. \end{corollary}

-From Theorem~\ref{t.escapetheta}, if there are no false minima in $\Theta(x^*)$ after regularization, then $g^k(x_0)$ escapes~$\Theta(x^*)$.
-False minima must lie in $\Lambda^+$ and if $\Lambda^+ \cap \Theta(x^*)$ is empty (i.e., the Hessian is not positive definite anywhere on $\Theta(x^*)$), then no false minima can exist for any choice of $l$.
-Any critical points of $f_l$ must be strict saddles.
+From Theorem~\ref{t.escapetheta}, if there are only strict saddles in $\Theta(x^*)$ after regularization, then Algorithm~1 exits~$\Theta(x^*)$.
+Under Corollary~\ref{c.onlysaddles}, critical points of $f_l$ must be strict saddles.
 Generally, this condition is satisfied by objectives with non-isolated non-strict saddle points, such as in Example~\ref{e.nonpositive}.